Philosophy Ph.D. Program

 Two of the eight courses must be in the history of philosophy: one in ancient philosophy and one in modern philosophy.
 The courses may be on any individual philosopher or group of philosophers drawn from the following lists:

 - Ancient: Plato, Aristotle

 - Modern: Descartes, Hobbes, Locke, Berkeley, Hume, Spinoza, Leibniz, and Kant

-Four courses must be taken in the following areas, with at least one from each:
+Four of the eight courses must be in the following areas, with at least one course from each area:

-- Area 1: Philosophical logic, philosophy of language, philosophy of science, and philosophy of mathematic.
+- Area 1: Philosophical logic, philosophy of language, philosophy of science, and philosophy of mathematics.

 - Area 2: Metaphysics, epistemology, philosophy of mind, and philosophy of action

 - Area 3: Ethics, political, social and legal philosophy, and aesthetics

 A seventh course may be any Philosophy course in the 100 or 200 series except for 100, 195-199, 200, 250, 251 and 299.